psychemedia/storytelling-notes/wightnotes-books.md

 1801
 https://archive.org/details/beautiesofenglan18brew

-Observations on the western parts of England, relative chiefly to picturesque beauty : to which are added, a few remarks on the picturesque beauties of the Isle of Wight
+Observations on the western parts of England, relative chiefly to picturesque beauty: to which are added, a few remarks on the picturesque beauties of the Isle of Wight
 Gilpin, William
 1808
 https://archive.org/details/observationsonwe00gilp